sipb/homeworld/docs/build.md

     $ (cd building/apt-branch-config && cp branches.yaml.example branches.yaml)

-Run `gpg --list-keys --keyid-format long` to find the ID of the key you have just generated, and add it to `branches.yaml`.
+Run `gpg --list-keys --keyid-format none` to find the full-length fingerprint of the key you have just generated, and add it to `branches.yaml`.
+Remove the unnecessary `apt-url-prefix` line.

 # Launching a build